Alignak-monitoring-contrib/alignak-app/docs/use.rst

 This is where you can find the list of hosts that you spy on.

   * You can spy on as many hosts as you want.
-  * To stop spying on a host, just double click on it, host will be removed.
+  * To stop spying on a host, just double click on it, host will be removed from list.

 App Panel
 ---------